Brief history and description

 The church is simple in form, a single unit under a duo pitched slate roof with a single bell cote at the west end.
 The walls are local stone with roughcast render and there are just three windows.
 Detailing to the door and window surrounds is in local St Bees sandstone.
 The interior is simple with a historic roof structure, whitewashed walls, stone floor and oak pews.

 Legend has it that the church’s ancient roof beams are timbers from Viking ships.
 Although they have not been carbon dated, it is more likely that they are the original beams of the present building.
-The remainder of the roof timbers date from 1936, when the roof was renovated.
-The north pitch has the original Wasdale rough-cut sturdy slates, the south pitch later high grade Honister smooth slates.
+The remainder of the roof timbers date from 1892, when the roof was renovated.
+The north pitch has the original Wasdale rough-cut sturdy slates from the old Red Pike quarry, the south pitch later high grade Honister smooth slates.
 This indicates that at the time the roof was renovated there were not enough of the original ‘sturdies’ in fit condition to cover both pitches.

-The church underwent a restrained Victorian restoration in 1892.
+The church is fortunate that its 1892 restoration was restrained.
 Prior to that date records show that there was an earthen floor, few pews, a hurdle at the doorway to keep out the sheep, and unglazed windows with only shutters to exclude the elements – the windowsills slope steeply outwards so the rain could run out!
 The east window is dedicated to Queen Victoria, and the font was also installed at this time – its lowly predecessor stands in the alcove at the back of the church, and our plans are to bring it back into use.
 The door from an earlier oak pew, belonging to the local Stanley family, and dated 1868, forms part of the panelling on the south wall of our tiny chancel.

 Prior to 1900, there was no churchyard at Wasdale Head, the church was in the corner of the field.
 The dead were carried over the Burnmoor corpse road – between Scafell and the Screes – to be buried at St Catherine’s churchyard in Eskdale.
 The present churchyard was consecrated in 1901.
 It is the burial place for Wasdale Head residents, and of climbing fatalities, and is home to Fell & Rock Climbing Club Memorial to its war dead.